yamiou/astra/samples/README.txt

 What's New
 ==========

+v0.1.3 2015/04/21 More fixes in VS2013 project generation - should be good now.
+Hand tracker now works, and there is now a debug hand viewer sample/tool.
+Push number keys (above the letters, not numpad) 1-5 to see different visualization modes: Depth, Velocity, Filtered velocity, Segmentation, Score.
+Various clean up of the SDK header files.
+Various bug fixes.
+Get/set parameter mechanism is working.
+Preliminary logging has been added.
+A log file is generated in the logs/ directory under the exe working directory.

 v0.1.2 2015/04/15 Fixed absolute paths in VS2013 projects.
 Moved sample folders around.
 Fixed hand tracker so it gets data, but hand tracking plugin still is not working.
 Improved SFML samples.
 Added HandViewer-SFML, but it again hand plugin is not working yet.
 Various internal improvements to SDK and plugins.
 The pre-compiled sample binaries will be Release mode, so hopefully won't require VS2013 to be installed.